Last Updated on March 23, 2023 by rudyooms

 - Admin User needs to be created and appropriate License/access needs to be assigned for enrollment

-As you have noticed in the prerequisites to enrol a device into Intune, the MDM scope has to be configured.
+As you have noticed in the prerequisites to enroll a device into Intune, the MDM scope has to be configured.

 First some background information about these scopes